HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/content_plugins/index.md

 -   **[Tagging and rating plug-ins for web content](../content_plugins/tagging_rating_plugins/index.md)**
 Learn how to tag and rate portal resources, such as pages and portlets.
 You can also tag and rate content items that were generated with HCL Web Content Manager and are shown with the web content viewer.
 Two plug-in components are available to support the tagging and rating of content items in your web content system.
 You can add the `[Plugin:tags]` component and `[Plugin:ratings]` component in a presentation template to quickly integrate tagging and rating widgets into the current content item.

-!!! note
-    To illustrate how to use parameters in the text provider used by this plug-in, see [Easily manage localized web content text with parameters](https://developer.ds.hcl-software.com/t/easily-manage-localized-web-content-text-with-parameters/172210){target="_blank"}.

 ## HCLSoftware U learning materials

 To learn more details on how to develop with HCL Digital Experience (DX) Web Content, go to the [Web Content Development lesson in the HCL Digital Experience for Developers (Intermediate)](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D3500){target="_blank"} course.
 You can try it out using the [Web Content Development Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Developer/HDX-DEV-200_Web_Content_Development.pdf){target="_blank"} and corresponding [Web Content Development Lab Resources](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Developer/HDX-DEV-200_Web_Content_Development_Lab_Resources.zip){target="_blank"}.